-- 2. Change secondary fuel filter every 500 hours or as necessary. - a.
+- 2. Change secondary fuel filter every 500 hours.
+NOTE: The fuel filter on the engine is considered the "secondary fuel filter." - a.
 Remove the spin-on filter by turning it counterclockwise with a filter wrench.
 Fill the new cartridge with fuel and install it after applying engine oil to gasket surface.
 Screw on until the gasket surface comes into contact with sealing surface of filter base.
 Then, tighten it two-thirds of a turn by hand.
 Do not overtighten. - b.
-Fuel filter part number is:
+Fuel filter part numbers are:

-M773LW3(G): #24-52020
+843NW3 - #24-52020

-SP-10.
+SP10.
 BLEEDING THE FUEL SYSTEM

 CAUTION: Escaping diesel fuel under pressure can penetrate skin causing serious personal injury.
 Before disconnecting lines be sure to relieve all pressure.
-Before applying pressure, be sure all connections are tight and lines, pipes and hoses aren't damaged.
+Before applying pressure, be sure all connections are tight and lines, pipes and hoses are not damaged.
 Fuel escaping from a very small hole can be almost invisible.
 Use a piece of cardboard or wood, rather than hands, to search for suspected leaks.
 If injured by escaping fuel, see a doctor at once.
-Serious infection or reaction can develop if proper medical treatment isn't administered immediately.
+Serious infection or reaction can develop if proper medical treatment is not administered immediately.

-Figure 11: Fuel System.
+Figure 9: 843NW Fuel System.

 - 1. The fuel system is self-bleeding.
 However, any system may need manual bleeding when: - a.
 A new fuel filter is installed; - b.
-The engine has run out of fuel; - c.
-The fuel lines, injection pump or any other fuel system component has been removed and installed. - Loosen bleed bolt "A" (Figure 11) on top of the filter.
+The engine has run out of fuel; - The fuel lines, injection pump or any other fuel system component has been removed and installed. - Loosen bleed bolt "A" (Figure 9) on top of the filter.
 Pump hand primer "B" on fuel lift pump until pure fuel (no bubbles) escapes from bleed bolt "A".
 Tighten bleed screw "A". - 3.
 Loosen bleed screw "C".
 Pump hand primer "B" until pure fuel (no bubbles) escapes.
 Then tighten bleed screw "C". - 4.
 If the engine does not start after the above bleeding process, loosen a fuel line at the injector while cranking the engine with the starter motor until pure fuel escapes.
 Then tighten the connection.
 Do each line one-at-a-time. - 5.
 After the engine has started, use a piece of cardboard to look for fuel leaks.